vector-man/ObjectivePaths/README.md

 # ObjectivePaths
-ObjectivePaths is a wrapper for .NET filesystem operations.
-ObjectivePaths attempts to make dealing with filesystem paths less error-prone, by treating each directory and file as an object.
+ObjectivePaths for .NET is a library for filesystem operations.
+ObjectivePaths attempts to make dealing with the filesystem easier, by treating each directory and file as an object.

+Because of its design, custom filesystems can be plugged in to further enhance the library.
 View Demo project to see an example.

 ## Examples:
     // Chaining: